MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/privileged-access-management-overview.md

 ### Step 1: Configure a privileged access policy

 When you configure a privileged access policy with the [Microsoft 365 admin center](https://admin.microsoft.com) or the Exchange Management PowerShell, you define the policy and the privileged access feature processes and the policy attributes in the Office 365 substrate.
-The activities are logged in the Office 365 Security and Compliance Center.
+The activities are logged in the Security &amp; Compliance Center.
 The policy is now enabled and ready to handle incoming requests for approvals.

 ![Step 1: Policy creation](../media/pam-step1-policy-creation.jpg)

 ### Step 2: Access request

 In the [Microsoft 365 admin center](https://admin.microsoft.com) or with the Exchange Management PowerShell, users can request access to elevated or privileged tasks.
-The privileged access feature sends the request to the Office 365 substrate for processing against the configured privilege access policy and records the Activity in the Office 365 Security and Compliance Center logs.
+The privileged access feature sends the request to the Office 365 substrate for processing against the configured privilege access policy and records the Activity in the Security &amp; Compliance Center logs.

 ![Step 2: Access request](../media/pam-step2-access-request.jpg)